okfn-brasil/querido-diario-frontend/.github/CONTRIBUTING-en-US.md

 We also have a [discussion forum](https://github.com/okfn-brasil/querido-diario-comunidade/discussions) where you can contribute ideas related to the project.

 And a [community on Discord](https://bit.ly/discord-ok), if you want to ask questions faster or talk to people who are also interested in Open Knowledge Brasil's civic innovation projects.

+# Maintaining

+## Responsibilities of a *Querido Diário* maintainer

+- Respect the [code of conduct](CODE_OF_CONDUCT-en-US.md) and ensure that people have a safe and welcoming environment and that any victim of violation of this term has a channel of help;
+- Always justify a suggestion according to the practices already adopted in the project, legibility and simplicity.
+It is essential that a civic project have as simple a structure as possible for beginners;
+- The project must be tested before a Pull Request is merged;
+- If a Pull Request has too many commits and the messages are unclear, use the "Squash and Merge" option when merging.
+If the discipline of version history management is good, this won't be necessary.